An Ounce of Prevention: Maintaining Optimum Bone Health Into Old Age

 An Ounce of Prevention: Maintaining Optimum Bone Health Into Old Age 1While a healthy diet should always be the primary goal when it comes to healthy bones, the facts are that certain nutrients are more difficult to obtain healthy levels of via diet alone.
 This can be especially true for those approaching the senior years and women moving toward and through menopause.

 Vitamin D can be particularly difficult because it is not naturally available in a wide range of foods and requires more sunlight exposure than the average person tends to get in today’s more urban lifestyle.
 Vitamin K is another nutrient that people often don’t get enough of in the typical Western diet.
-Taking a high-quality dietary supplement designed to support bone health while working to improve the daily diet can be a great way to promote the bone density and health that is essential to healthy, active and happy senior years.
+Taking a high-quality dietary supplement designed to support the bones while working to improve the daily diet can be a great way to promote the bone density and health that is essential to healthy, active and happy senior years.